-Our current provision for Foundation level training courses at Mountview now includes both full time and part time programmes for Acting and Musical Theatre.
+Our current provision for Foundation level training courses at Mountview includes both full time and part time programmes for Acting and Musical Theatre as well as one Musical Theatre Foundation course run in Manchester.
 These options support and widen opportunities for prospective students without prior attainment and enable them to train in the Mountview environment whilst deciding if the school is right for them.